 When you order an Udderly Quiet™ partition from Soundproof Cow, you can choose the dimensions you need for your space.
 You can also choose from a variety of fabric types to ensure your partition complements the intended room.
 Partitions could be a great DIY solution for shared home offices, musical practice rooms, home theaters and more.

 Acoustic panels help to deaden and dampen the sound in a room.
-Installing panels in your home can help “clean” the noise from certain areas, much like a partition.
+Installing soundproofing panels in your home can help “clean” the noise from certain areas, much like a partition.
 Acoustic panels are made from compressed mineral wool or foam, which absorbs and traps sound waves.
 If you’re looking for a DIY soundproofing option that balances functionality with aesthetic beauty, this is one of the best choices.

 Soundproof Cow offers three different acoustic panel types to fit any DIY soundproofing project you are working on:

 - Art acoustic panels: These panels combine the soundproofing power of mineral wool or foam with a gorgeous art-piece exterior.
 With high-quality, UV resistant dye, your art won’t fade for up to 25 years.
 Add these panels to your office, living room, bedroom, nursery and more to experience win-win noise and aesthetic improvement.